 You can’t deny that German Shepherds are adorable with their enormous ears and cute gestures.
 It feels almost impossible not to melt when they do their infamous German Shepherd head tilt.
 Have you ever wondered why these dogs tilt their head?
 This isn’t something that can be answered in one paragraph.

-Why Do German Shepherds Tilt Their Head?
+The 6 Potential Reasons Why German Shepherds Tilt Their Head

 1. They Are Finding the Source of the Sound